Roman Dziadkiewicz

 — a proposal developed over more than a decade

-for work on the border of performing and visual arts.
+for work on the border of performing, visual arts and

 Ensemble refers to the idea of Balibar,